 All of the zoning amendment proposals in the public hearings were passed unanimously.
 Many of the proposals were backed by presentations by their applicants as well as explanations by Assistant Planning Director Matthew Blomeley and Principal Planner Margaret Ann Green.
 Many of the proposals had also been brought to the public in community hearings held by the Planning Commission, which had recommended some of them for approval to the council.
 As public hearings, the council opened the floor to any citizens who may wish to speak for or against any of the subjects of each proposal after they are proposed, which only happened one time during the meeting.

 Murfreesboro resident Robert Barkley rose to address the council during the discussion of the amendment of conditions at a planned commercial development at 2615 South Rutherford Blvd, the location of a storage facility.
 The discussion was over a proposed 160-foot cell tower to be built at the site by Eco-Site, a wireless infrastructure company.
 After Councilman Rick Lalance expressed concerns over the tower’s height and proximity to a residential neighborhood and joked about camouflaging the tower as a palm tree, Barkley suggested that something different be done since the tower was “ugly” and close to houses.
+Residents were concerned with the proximity of the towers to homes, due to not only the appearance but the radiation emissions.
+There is a concern that EMF Protection clothing and bed canopies will be needed to protect against any harmful radiation being released.
 Another issue that people might have with a cell tower is what happens if it is built on their land?
 Luckily there are things in place like a cell tower lease buyout to help make sure that you are getting a fair price.

 However, Assistant City Attorney David Ives told the council that unless there was concrete reasoning to deny the cell tower, the city would have to comply with federal communications regulations in allowing the company to build the tower there.
 Councilman Eddie Smotherman also added that the towers generally did not appear to be as disruptive to neighborhoods as they might seem.